 primary_server Identifies the primary SMTP server.
-Use either an IP address or DNS name backup_server Identifies a backup SMTP server to relay event messages in the event the primary SMTP server is unavailable.
+Use either an IP address or DNS name backup_server Identifies a backup SMTP server to relay event messages if the primary SMTP server is unavailable.
 Use either an IP address or DNS name.

 No SMTP server is configured by default.